-IFA reserves the right to limit the reservation of tax credits to 144 units in the Des Moines MSA (Warren, Polk, Guthrie, Madison, and Dallas Counties).
-This year the projects from the City of Des Moines alone total 549 affordable units.
-There are additional projects within the Des Moines MSA that will make that total even higher.
-Before IFA staff reviews all the projects and the accompanying market studies, they will give no indication as to whether the cap will be increased.
-IFA has waived the cap in certain instances in other MSA's in the past, but it is not common practice.
-The cap was imposed in Des Moines last year.
+IFA reserves the right to limit the reservation of Tax Credits to 144 units in Polk County.
+This is a change from last year when the tax credit reservation was limited to 144 units in the Des Moines Metropolitan Statistical Area (Polk, Warren, Dallas, Guthrie and Madison Counties.)
+This year the projects from the City of Des Moines alone total 252 affordable units.
+There are additional projects within Polk County that will make that total even higher.
+The cap was imposed in the Des Moines MSA last year and several projects supported by the Council did not receive an allocation of tax credits from IFA.